ilbuonmarcio/lydia/README.md

 wget https://raw.githubusercontent.com/ilbuonmarcio/mrczlnks/master/install.sh
 ```

-- Modify it to fit your own purposes (I suggest you to edit the partition mounts, change hostname, username, purge packages and features you don't need and so on, or do like [zetaemme](https://github.com/zetaemme/zls) and fork this repository as a base for your own Arch Linux install script!)
+- Modify it to fit your own purposes (I suggest you to edit the partition mounts, change hostname, username, purge packages and features you don't need and so on, or do like [all these people](https://github.com/ilbuonmarcio/mrczlnks/network/members) and fork this repository as a base for your own Arch Linux install script!

 ```bash
 vim ./install.sh